xiaopv/xiaopv.github.io/_teaching/2020-corona.md

  * Weekly quizzes will be posted on the course home page in the quiz section by 5pm on Thursdays.
 You have until 12pm on Fridays to submit your quiz via email.
  * The easiest way to complete your quiz is to print it, complete it, scan it with your phone, and then email to me.
 If you don't have a printer available, please use a blank paper to submit your handwritten solution.
 Make sure that you clearly label the problem number and the associated goal number so both you and I will know what goal(s) you have scored.
  * Some app suggestions for scan.
 If there are other apps that worked well for you, please let me know so I can list them here to help other students.
-   * iPhone: Notes, Genis Scan.
+   * iPhone: Notes, Genius Scan.
    * Android: Microsoft Office Lens, Google Drive.
  * If you have an electronic way to complete your quiz such as a tablet with a stylus, feel free to use that.
  * When you send me the completed quizzes, please make sure that it is 1) in the PDF format; 2) in the upright position (no tilted or disoriented).
 These are crucial steps to help me process the grading smoothly so you can get timely feedback.
 I will email your quiz back so you can update your goal sheet.